No title held at the Land Registry?

 This part tells you the class of title and who the current owner is and provides information about anything that affects the right of disposal.

 • Title Class.
-This can be one for the following 4: Absolute, Possessory, Qualified, or Good.
+This can be one of the following four: Absolute, Possessory, Qualified, or Good.

 • Proprietor names.
 Entry 1 is the name/s and address/es of the legal owners the Land Registry holds for contact purposes.
 The date in brackets is the date when these owners were registered as such.